-- POST-COMPLETION ONLY REQUIREMENT: If the Academic Training salary is less than $2,334 per month, then the student must submit financial documentation to supplement the offer letter
+- For post-completion AT only: if the salary is less than $2,334 per month, the student must submit additional financial documentation to meet the minimum funding requirements

 4 Pick up the documents from the Office of Global Services.

-There are also shipping services available if the documents need to be mailed.
-Students must have Academic Training authorization prior to work experience and must collect the above documents from the Office of Global Services prior to the Academic Training start date.
-Please check the Office of Global Services website for current office hours and closures.
+Students must have AT authorization and must collect the above documents from OGS prior to starting their training.
+Please check OGS website for current office hours and closures.

-- Post-Completion Academic Training applications must be submitted at least 10 business days before the end date on the DS-2019.
-(After this date, the record will go inactive and the Office of Global Services will be unable to authorize any Academic Training)
+- Post-completion AT applications must be submitted at least 10 business days before the program end date on the DS-2019.
+After this date, the SEVIS record will become inactive and OGS will be unable to authorize AT.

 Reviewing your updated DS-2019

-When picking up your DS-2019 from the Office of Global Services, it is very important you read your DS-2019 carefully to make sure you understand the limitations of your authorization.
-This will help prevent you from violating your visa status!
+When picking up your DS-2019 from OGS, it is very important that you read your DS-2019 carefully to make sure you understand the limitations of your authorization.
+This will help prevent you from violating your visa status.

-Please draw your attention specifically to the following areas:
+Please pay specific attention to the following areas:

-If there are any issues or concerns please let the Office of Global Services know immediately!
+If there are any issues or concerns, please notify OGS.

-IMPORTANT REMINDER REGARDING ACADEMIC TRAINING EXTENSIONS: If you are seeking an extension of your Academic Training authorization, you may not request an extension via our update e-form.
-If you need an extension of your Academic Training, you should apply via the Academic Training Authorization Request form.
+IMPORTANT REMINDER REGARDING AT EXTENSIONS: If you are seeking an extension of your AT authorization, you may not request an extension via the update e-form.
+If you are extending your AT, you must submit the Academic Training Authorization Request.